dmccuskey/DMC-Corona-Library/README.md

 # Overview #

-The DMC Corona Library is a collection of classes and utilities for use with Corona SDK. _Though it's not just for Corona - the top-level object classes can be used when developing software in just Lua._
+The DMC Corona Library is a collection of classes and utilities for use with Lua and Corona SDK.

 Library Documentation: http://docs.davidmccuskey.com/display/docs/DMC+Corona+Library